hugeandbulk/hugeandbulk/hairy/style /README.md

 Q: What is an e girl haircut?

 Answer: E-girl hairstyles are characterized by soft pastel shades and signature '90s streaks in contrasting hues, oftentimes with '90s-themed accessories as well, like butterfly clips and scrunchies.

+Q: What is Jin hairstyle?

+Answer: An article on CNN mentions Jin's haircut that he has sharply wolf cut style with long tapered layers & a trailing tail. the wolf cut originated in Korea taking its name from the wild, untamed look the heavy layers create, resembling the fur of its namesake.